Macaw Clay Lick Tambopata Tour – 3 Days

 Travel and expeditions in Tambopata

 Arrival by plane at the Puerto Maldonado airport.
-Upon arrival, go to the meeting place with our native guide and vehicle driver.
+Upon arrival, go to the meeting place with our native guide and driver of the vehicle.

 ACTIVITIES